IBM/watsonx-data-introduction/docs/wxd-accesscontrol.md

 ### Granting Access

-!!! abstract "Select the presto-01 engine (highlighted in red) to view the current users that have access to the engine"
+!!! abstract "Select the presto-01 engine (highlighted in red above) to view the current users that have access to the engine"

 ![Browser](wxd-images/watsonx-access-currentengine.png)